CALL FOR PARTICIPATION

 Overview

 What happens when faculty from different disciplines/fields come together to explore public health?
-The Public Health Collaboration Grants are designed to find out!
-This new opportunity for summer 2025 invites all full-time CAHSS faculty from the social sciences, humanities, and arts disciplines to explore unexpected ways their interdisciplinary expertise connects to develop public health research ideas.
-As part of this initiative, applicants will propose a team of two to four CAHSS faculty who will collaboratively submit an externally funded public health grant.
-Participating faculty will receive summer stipends.
-Faculty with ongoing health research ideas, as well as those with absolutely no prior health research experience are welcome to participate.
-Need help identifying collaborators?
-Just contact us: PHRC@umbc.edu
+The Public Health Collaboration Grants 2026 are designed to answer this question!
+This opportunity invites all full-time CAHSS faculty from the social sciences, humanities, and arts disciplines to explore unexpected connections in their interdisciplinary expertise with the aim of developing novel public health research questions.
+Faculty with ongoing health research projects, as well as those with absolutely no prior health research experience, are welcome to participate.

 Grant Submission Procedures: Public Health Collaboration Grants